-Dr. Sina Alavi, Post-Doctoral Fellow, Ph.D.
-Mechanical Engineering
+Dr. S. Morteza Javid, Post-Doctoral Fellow, Ph.D., Mechanical Engineering

-Sina Alavi obtained his B.Sc. and M.Sc. in Mechanical Engineering from Ferdowsi University of Mashhad, Iran, under supervision of Prof. Mohammad Passandideh-Fard.
-His M.Sc. thesis along with his research on the electrowetting phenomenon, digital microfluidics, thermal spray processes, and micro-mixers, earned him the title of “Researcher of the Year” at Ferdowsi University of Mashhad in 2011.
-He is also a co-founder of the Micro/Nanofluidics Laboratory (MNL) at Ferdowsi University of Mashhad.
-Sina joined CACT in 2013 as a research assistant and Ph.D. student under supervision of Prof. Mostaghimi.
-He obtained his Ph.D. in 2018, and has been working as a post-doctoral fellow since then.
-His main research interests are in developing new methods for ICP-OES/MS, simulation of thermal plasmas, interfacial phenomena including phase change, digital microfluidics, and thermal spray technologies.
+Morteza Javid obtained his B.Sc. and M.Sc. in Mechanical Engineering from Ferdowsi University of Mashhad, Iran, under supervision of Prof. Mohammad Passandideh-Fard.
+His M.Sc. thesis along with his research on the desalination systems led him to be graduated with honors from Ferdowsi University of Mashhad and become a member of Iran's National Elites Foundation.
+Morteza joined CACT in 2016 as a research assistant and Ph.D. student under supervision of Prof. Mostaghimi.
+He obtained his Ph.D. in 2020, and has been working as a post-doctoral fellow since then.
+During his Ph.D., he received “Best PhD student based on academic metrics”, and “Best Teaching Assistant” awards.
+His main research interests are multiphysics modeling, high-performance computing, and thermal spray technologies.

-Dr. Michael Gibbons, Post-Doctoral Fellow, Ph.D.
-Mechanical and Manufacturing Engineering
+Dr. Elham Dalir, Post-Doctoral Fellow, Ph.D., Mechanical Engineering